OSLC/developing-oslc-applications/_harp/eclipse_lyo/install-lyo-designer.md

-The Modelling environment and code generator is known to work on Eclipse Neon and Oxygen.
+The Modelling environment and code generator is known to work on Eclipse versions up until [Eclipse 2018-09 (4.9)](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-ee-developers).
 But, first make sure your Eclipse environment is setup as expected for general Lyo-based development, as instructed in [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

 The easiest way to install Lyo Designer is via the update-site